 Most of the constructor arguments are sent directly to the worker; see shell for the details of the formats.
-The collectStdout parameter is as described for the parent class.
+The collectStdout, decodeRC and stdioLogName parameters are as described for the parent class.

 If shell command contains passwords, they can be hidden from log files by using Secret Management.
 This is the recommended procedure for new-style build steps.
 For legacy build steps password were hidden from the log file by passing them as tuple in command argument.
 Eg. ['print', ('obfuscated', 'password', 'dummytext')] is logged as ['print', 'dummytext'].